jerbaroo/monad-portal/README.md

 ## Limitations

-What are MonadData's limitations?
+What are MonadPortal's limitations?
-- MonadData does not provide a full-featured database query language.
+- MonadPortal does not provide a full-featured database query language.
 - Automatic derivation of schemas only works for data types with:
   - a single constructor
   - all fields named
-- The server exported by MonadData does not currently support authorization checks. **High priority**.
+- The server exported by MonadPortal does not currently support authorization checks. **High priority**.

 ## Developing